medibloc/panacea-core/.gitbook/1-users/3-data-exchange/1-consume-data.md

 }
 ```
-It is very important to set data schema specifically, so that data being provided can be validated accurately by oracles.
+It is very important to set data schema specifically and correctly, so that data being provided can be validated accurately by oracles.

 For more details about data deals, please see the [Data Deal](../../3-protocol-devs/1-dep-specs/2-data-deal.md) specification.